 #790- In The Beginning: a lighter weight Dimmick Plains rifle in 50 caliber with one inch straight octagon barrel, the usual Dimmick breeching, under-rib with 2 pipes, open sights, English Drip Bar percussion lock (many Dimmicks had them), Brass furniture on a cherry stock stained dark with aqua fortis.
 There will also be a DST and an iron fore-end cap.
 More photos to follow.

 This is a hunting gun.
 As such it won't be fancy, just functionally elegant.
 Well.
-I intended to use a peice of plain wood to match a plain gun, but this chunk of elegant walnut fell into my hands.
+Maybe.
+I had intended to use a piece of plain walnut to match a plain hunting gun, but this short chunk of elegant walnut fell into my hands.
 Now I'm going to have to match the gun to the wood.
 Oh dear!
 Such a challange.
 What I'll do for the art of it.

 Here it is in final form.
 I took this charming combination 'wender' (means 'winder' in German) turkey hunting end of April 2014, just could not resist getting some photos of it into the website despite its not being totally finished.
 As you can see, the screws are not yet blued in the photos (they are polished and fire blued now) and the rifle ramrods are missing their caliber specific cleaning jags.

 You can see the locking latch that fits just to the front of the trigger guard.
 A short pull rearward on the latch then hand rotate to the barrel you want and the latch will automatically catch when it's in the correct position.
 The trigger is a single set but I've set it up as an assisted trigger, a bit of spring loading helps pull it off.
 Makes for a light touch without being finicky.

 The cap box is an original I've had around for years, just right for this gun, especially as there was a defect in the wood underneath it.
 The screws are now fire blued like the ones on the checkered buttplate